This post may include affiliate links; for details, see our disclosure policy.

 Ways to use boiled beets

 Once you’re done boiling beets, you can use them in so many different ways!
-Here are some of our favorite beet recipes:
+Here are some of Alex and my favorite beet recipes:

 1. Salad.
-Our favorite is this Beet Salad with Balsamic Dressing, starring greens, tangy dressing, and crunchy pistachios.
-Or try our Beet and Apple Salad with honey mustard dressing.
+Our favorite is this Beet Salad, starring greens, tangy dressing, and crunchy pistachios.
+Or try this Arugula Beet Salad.

 2. With goat cheese.
-Try Beets with Goat Cheese: slice them into rounds and top with goat cheese, chives, and a drizzle of olive oil.
-Yum!
+Go for Beets with Goat Cheese: slice them into rounds and top with goat cheese, chives, and a drizzle of olive oil.

 3. As hummus.
-Boiled beets at a bright pink color to Creamy Beet Hummus.
+Boiled beets add a bright pink color to Creamy Beet Hummus.

 4. In a veggie burger.
 Try these Smoky Black Bean and Beet Burgers.

 5. In brownies.
-Haven’t tried them, but how much fun do these Sneaky Beet Brownies sound?
+How much fun do these Sneaky Beet Brownies sound?

 Of course, you probably have your own favorite ways to use this healthy root vegetable!
 Tell us in the comments below.